 Gandhis principle of Trusteeship provides a means of transforming the present unequal order of society into an egalitarian one.
 Under this principle surplus wealth needs to be kept in trust for the common good and the welfare of others.
 Everything that we do must be economically viable as well as ethical at the same time making sure that we build sustainable livelihoods for all.
 Economic equality through trusteeship will thus ensure an equitable distribution of wealth amongst all.

-Shashi Tharoor in his speech at the IIM Would Congress talks of the Public Trust doctrine as an intrinsic way of thinking long term about business, profits and society.
-Tharoor said in his speech ‘the idea of profit must be reconsidered…..if resources are held in trust by society at large, then distinctions between “my resources” and “someone else’s resources” are rather artificial.
+At a speech at the IIM World Congress the Public Trust doctrine was discussed as an intrinsic way of thinking long term about business, profits and society.
+It was said that the idea of profit must be reconsidered…..if resources are held in trust by society at large, then distinctions between “my resources” and “someone else’s resources” are rather artificial.
 If using my resources to generate a profit also causes the degradation of someone else’s resources, then that is a loss, and a loss that must be taken into account before declaring a profit!’

 Trusteeship challenges the fundamentals of business and management education as it is taught today.